Mauritius Beaches - the Best Beaches in Mauritius

 Gris Gris beach offers the visitors a magnificent view from the top of its cliffs.
-This part of the island is not surrounded by coral reefs which causes the thick waves crash directly on the cliffs creating big splashes of water.
+This part of the island is not surrounded by coral reefs which causes the large waves crash directly on the cliffs creating big splashes of water.

 List of Beaches at the South of Mauritius:

 - Baie Du Cap

 - Gris Gris